h2oai/h2ogpt/docs/FAQ.md

 ```
 assuming that file is from version 2 quantization.

+### not enough memory: you tried to allocate 590938112 bytes.

+    If one sees:
+    ```
+    RuntimeError: [enforce fail at ..\c10\core\impl\alloc_cpu.cpp:72] data.
+DefaultCPUAllocator: not enough memory: you tried to allocate 590938112 bytes.
+    ```
+    then probably CPU has insufficient memory to handle the model.
+Try GGML.

+### WARNING: failed to allocate 258.00 MB of pinned memory: out of memory

+    If you see:
+    ```
+    Warning: failed to VirtualLock 17825792-byte buffer (after previously locking 1407303680 bytes): The paging file is too small for this operation to complete.

+    WARNING: failed to allocate 258.00 MB of pinned memory: out of memory Traceback (most recent call last):
+    ```
+    then you have insufficient pinned memory on your GPU.
+You can disable pinning by setting this env before launching h2oGPT:
+* Linux:
+    ```
+    export GGML_CUDA_NO_PINNED=1
+    ```
+* Windows:
+    ```
+    setenv GGML_CUDA_NO_PINNED=1
+    ```

 ### I get the error: `The model 'OptimizedModule' is not supported for .
 Supported models are ...`

 This warning can be safely ignored.